 Robert Paterson, Composer & Artistic Director

 Composer Robert Paterson and Victoria Paterson founded American Modern Ensemble (AME) in 2005.
-Robert serves as Artistic Director as well as a house composer, frequently contributing pieces to the ensemble.
-He also directs AME's affiliated record label, American Modern Recordings (AMR), distributed by NAXOS.
+Robert serves as Artistic Director as well as house composer, frequently contributing pieces to the ensemble.
+He is also Artistic Director co-founder of the Mostly Modern Festival in Saratoga Springs, NY, and he directs AME's affiliated record label, American Modern Recordings (AMR), distributed by NAXOS.

 Paterson holds degrees from the Eastman School of Music (BM), Indiana University (MM), and Cornell University (DMA).
-Paterson gives master classes at colleges and universities, most recently the Curtis Institute of Music, Aspen Music Festival, New York University, and the Cleveland Institute of Music.
-Paterson resides in NYC with his wife Victoria, and their son, Dylan.
-For more information, visit http://www.robertpaterson.com
+Paterson has given master classes at numerous colleges and universities, most recently at the Curtis Institute of Music, Aspen Music School & Festival, University of Denver, New York University, and the Cleveland Institute of Music.
+He resides in New York City with his wife, Victoria, and son, Dylan.